 Joint program of the University of Arizona, Picuris Pueblo, SMU-Taos, & Barnard College, now accepting applications

 Join us this summer for The Picuris Pueblo Archaeological Field School!
-Students will earn 6 hours of undergraduate or graduate credit over the course of five weeks through hands-on training in archaeological fieldwork in the beautiful Sangre de Cristo Mountains of northern New Mexico.
+Students will earn 6 hours of undergraduate or graduate credit over the course of 5-weeks through hands-on training in archaeological fieldwork in the beautiful Sangre de Cristo Mountains of northern New Mexico.
 Student participants will collaborate with archaeologists and tribal members at Picuris Pueblo, to gain experience in archaeological field survey, excavation, and collections management.
-Participants will also gain training in technical skills like total station mapping, geophysical survey, zooarchaeology, lithic analysis, and phytolith analysis.
-In addition to daily fieldwork, participants will develop individual research projects using Picuris heritage collections in consultation with tribal leaders, and partake in site visits, lectures, and tribal events to further their understanding of the ongoing indigenous history of northern New Mexico, as well as indigenous approaches to archaeology.
+Participants will also gain training in technical skills like archaeological and geophysical survey as well as ceramic, lithic, pollen, and phytolith analysis.
+In addition to daily fieldwork, participants partake in site visits, lectures, and tribal events to further their understanding of the ongoing indigenous history of New Mexico.

 Picuris Pueblo Government.
 Standing from left to right are Picuris Pueblo’s tribal leaders, Fiscale Jami Perez, Gov. Craig Quanchelo, Sheriff Jerome Salazar, Tribal Secretary Nancy Arrmijo, Second Fiscale Shaun Snake, Lt.
 Gov. Wayne Yazza jr., First War Chief Richard Mermejo, Second War Chief Ryan Griego and Third War Chief Gilbert Archuelta.
 Photo by Arcenio J. Trujillo, The Taos News.

 Field Trips and Lectures: In addition to daily fieldwork, students will participate in a series of special events.
-Students will have the chance to tour many historically significant sites throughout northern New Mexico, including Pot Creek Pueblo (an ancestral Picuris village), rock art sites at Rio Grande del Norte National Monument, Tsankawi Pueblo at Bandelier National Monument, and Pecos Pueblo.
+Students will have the chance to tour many historically significant sites throughout northern New Mexico, including Pot Creek Pueblo (an ancestral Picuris village), Tsankawi Pueblo at Bandelier National Monument, and Taos Pueblo.
 We will also attend traditional dances, feasts, and festivals put on by the communities of Picuris Pueblo and Ohkay Owingeh Pueblo.
 In the evenings, there will be several lectures by staff and guests.
 These talks will cover the history and archaeology of the Jicarilla Apache, the Pueblo Revolt of 1680, and much more.

 Michael Adler is a Professor in the Anthropology Department at Southern Methodist University.
 Research interests include village aggregation, ethnic identity, and Pueblo material culture between A.D.
-1250 and A.D.
-1450.
+1250-1450.
 Dr. Adler is a principle investigator on the project and will direct work on the Picuris museum collection and geophysical survey of the Picuris Convento.

 Severin M. Fowles is an Associate Professor in the Anthropology Department at Barnard College and Columbia University.
 Research interests include religion, indigeneity, and cultural landscape among the northern Pueblos.
 Dr. Fowles is a principle investigator on the project and will direct excavations at the Dixon plaza.

 Application and registration: Applications are available here.
-Enrollment is limited, and applications received by April 2, 2018 (please note new deadline!) will receive priority.
+Enrollment is limited, and applications received by April 1, 2019 will receive priority.
 Once accepted, students may register for one 3-credit lab course and one 3-credit field course.
 The courses are ANTH 442a and 442b (undergraduate credit) and ANTH 542a and 542b (graduate credit).
 If you are not currently enrolled as a student at the University of Arizona, please check with your advisor about transferring UA course credit to your home institution.